The IEP can seem complicated. Focusing on these four areas can help you understand it.

 Understand accommodations and modifications in the public school system.

-Learn about this Texas program which provides services to children with extraordinary medical needs, disabilities, and chronic health conditions.
+Learn about this Texas program which provides services to children with extraordinary medical needs, disabilities, and chronic health conditions from a Texas physician.

 The IEP sets goals for your child to achieve during the school year.
 Learn how those goals are defined and measured.